 The soil in this study was most compacted around 10-11 inches or nearly 30cm below the surface: quite deep.
 If soils are not decompacted to sufficient depth, to at least below the “knee” in these diagrams, which is the point of highest soil density, it is leaving the hardest layers intact.

 For smallholder farmers in Malawi we advocate using low-cost but heavy-duty pickaxes or hoes, and to dig down to at least 30cm in the dry season.
-It is back-breaking work, as this image suggests.
+It is back-breaking work, as these images suggest.

 You can see the hardpan on the left in both photos (imagine being a plant root, faced with the prospect of getting through that.
 Think like a root!)

 We have seen again and again how this simple (if labour-intensive) first step can unlock the healthy potential of the soils and help create the dramatic, immediate increases in yields that creates an excited buzz in farming communities and encourages others.